Dan R Mosley

 To Submit Proposed Orders:

-All agreed orders may be submitted through email.
+All agreed orders may be submitted through email to the JA at firstname.lastname@example.org.
 Do NOT send orders via email AND U.S. Mail.
 This creates double work.

 All proposed Orders submitted via email, must be submitted in WORD format, accompanied by a proper cover letter, in PDF format.
 The case number must be included in the name of the proposed Order and cover letter (ie. 2015 DR 000001.Order and 2015 DR 00001.letter.)
 Multiple proposed orders should be differentiated (ie. 2015 DR 000001.Order to Withdraw and 2015 DR 000001.Order of Contempt).
 The cover letter must contain the following information:

 - The case name and case number must be included in the cover letter.

 - The party on whose behalf you are submitting the proposed order.

 - Whether the proposed order has been submitted to all other counsel/parties in the action for their review and approval.

 - If a counsel/party objects to the proposed order, please submit it via regular U.S. Mail or hand delivery.

 - If the form of the order has been approved by all other counsel/parties (a hearing is likely not necessary), and email submission is accepted.

 - If the Order is being submitted pursuant to a hearing, include the date the hearing was held, or what other basis the Order is being sent (stipulation, etc.)